Meet the Author

 A little background: I attended Columbus public schools, and that seeded my life-long advocacy of public education.
 I graduated from University of Pennsylvania and have an MA degree in Journalism from The Ohio State University.
 I’ve worked as a magazine reporter and correspondent for regional and national publications, a magazine writing instructor at Wayne State University while briefly living in Detroit, and a corporate communications and public affairs executive within the cable television and broadcasting industries in New York City.
 I co-authored a book about nutrition a long time ago (The Real Life Nutrition Book; Penguin, 1992).
 For many years, I authored guest columns focused on education for Columbus Business First.
 Presently, I am an assistant editor for Narrative, an online literary magazine, and I am a member of the Editorial Board of Trillium, a regional imprint of The Ohio State University Press.

 I am also a bookseller!
 I am the founder and owner of Gramercy Books, an independently-minded, carefully curated neighborhood bookstore located in the heart of a first-ring suburb of Columbus, Ohio called Bexley.
 Three years in the making, Gramercy Books opened its doors on December 12, 2016.
-Along with overseeing the overall direction for my bookstore, I run its active book-related events programming and, in the past six years, have produced nearly five hundred programs bringing community around books and authors!
+Along with overseeing the overall direction for my bookstore, I run its active book-related events programming and, in the past nearly eight years, have produced more than five hundred programs bringing community around books and authors!
 For a decade previous to founding Gramercy Books, I founded and led a visiting author program.
 This experience has served me well in my role leading Gramercy’s robust event schedule.

 Most people in my city know me as a strong advocate of education, literacy and the arts because I’ve also led a number of civic and community organizations and served on their boards over the past several decades, including Bexley Board of Education, Bexley Education Foundation, Capital University, Columbus Symphony Orchestra, Kidsohio.org, The Ohio State University, and United Way of Central Ohio.
 I currently serve on the boards of Kenyon Review and Ohio State University Foundation.